 Preheat the oven to 450, and on the lower rack of your oven put a cookie sheet or metal baking pan.
 With cooking spray, butter, or coconut oil grease a cookie sheet.
 Pull the bread dough out of the refrigerator and uncover.
 Run your hands under warm water ( this will help avoid getting dough stuck to your hands) and pull out half of the dough.
 Pull the dough down and around to the bottom while rotating it until you have a nice round loaf that is smooth on top.
 Repeat this step with the other half of the dough or cover and save for another day.

 Place on your greased cookie sheet.
 With about a tsp of flour, dust the top of each loaf.
-With a serrated knife score diagonally three times across the top of the loaf, this rustic look will make you feel real proud when you pull it out!
+With a serrated knife score diagonally three times across the top of the loaf, this rustic look will make you feel really proud when you pull it out!

 Let rise on the baking sheet for another 15 or 20 minutes.